Mvt3/scraping-sentiment/README.md

 ```

 DEMO: The user enters a topic or keyword, and the app performs sentiment analysis on Reddit comments to return a general appreciation percentage for that topic.
+The model used is VADER

 ![App Demo](assets/demo.gif)